Lisbon in December: A Holiday Walk in an Enchanting City

 The final walk is to gorgeous Arco da Rua Augusta towards the grande finale - Praça do Comércio.
 This magnificent plaza is a hive of activity and boasts the largest Christmas tree I’ve ever seen and entered!

 Praça do Comércio is stunning day and night.
-Three sides of the square are defined by dramatic yellow buildings with elegant arches distinctive of the Marques De Pombal era of the 1700s.
+Three sides of the square are defined by dramatic yellow buildings with elegant arches, distinctive of the Marqués de Pombal era of the 1700s.
 The south side of the square looks over the Tejo River.
-This expansive space holds so much history - before the great earthquake of 1755 it was where the royal residence was located; after the square became the commercial epicenter of Lisbon.
+This expansive space holds so much history as it defined the epicentre of the city after the great earthquake of 1755.

 I am fully confident that you will not be exposed to lame lights or ‘festive vomit’ in Lisbon or exploring any of the other great cities of Europe during the holiday season.
 Not that I truly had any doubts, but I was happy to check things out for you! 😉